"Rubber Duckie, you're the one,

 When I squeeze you, you make noise!

-Who hasn't sung this ditty at bath time, as a child or as an adult, singing it to your own child?
+Who hasn't sung this Rubber Duckie Song from Sesame Street at bath time, as a child or as an adult, or sung it to their child?
 Rubber ducks are part and parcel of our culture as icons of bath time.
 So what's behind their popularity in our North American bathrooms?

 The Rubber Industry